 Here’s some news…the world is different today than it was in 1999.

 1994 was my first full year of selling cars for a now non-existent company called Saturn.
 Back then, in the car business, there was no such thing as “follow-up.”
 The usual way that everyone did business was to ask customers for referrals, but when someone walked into a showroom, the horror stories abounded – from keys to a customer’s current vehicle which were tossed on to the roof of the building, and the salesman returning to the customer to say, “We can’t find the keys to your car,” to one of the most famous lines in the car business – “What’s it going to take for you to drive this car home today?”

 Saturn was different.
 There was no dealing, there was no haggling, and the customer was treated with respect.
 That’s why my wife and I purchased our first one in 1992.
 It was a refreshing way to do business.
 It was different.
 To use the language I use on SchoolAdvancement.com, it was “remarkable.”

 But eventually, as the “early adopters” became customers, the sales process also required follow-up.
 Consumers were comparing the vehicle to other small cars because other product lines began to take notice.
 It was a disruptor in the market, and other nameplates were adjusting to it.
 That means our processes also had to adjust.
 Customers no longer purchased a vehicle on the basis of the way they were treated.
-Our top sales person at the time impressed us all one day when he walked in to our morning meeting with this new innovation called a “laptop” computer.
+Our top sales person at the time impressed us all one day when he walked in to our daily morning meeting with this new innovation called a “laptop” computer.
 It too was remarkable, with its flip-up screen and compact keyboard.
 It was an amazing thing.
 He was going to put all his customers in a file, and get rid of his binders full of customer records.